A Different Approach to Hip Replacement

 Updated February 2023

-As a firefighter, Dan’s everyday was all day and after 25 years of service, Dan hung up his helmet in April of 2015.
+As a firefighter, Dan’s everyday was all day and after 25 years of service, Dan hung up his helmet in April 2015.
 But two and half years ago, hip pain almost meant an early departure before he could reach retirement.

 Dan first visited his primary care physician when he thought the pain he had been experiencing on a golf trip was a hernia.
-His doctor instead referred Dan to an orthopaedic specialist, who did an MRI and diagnosed Dan with something called avascular necrosis, sometimes called Bo Jackson’s disease.
+His physician instead referred Dan to an orthopaedic specialist, who did an MRI and diagnosed Dan with something called avascular necrosis, sometimes called Bo Jackson’s disease.